 Recording of a 110-minute CPE webinar with Q&A

 This course will give tax professionals preparing Form 1065 tax returns a detailed review of the requirements for capital account maintenance for partnerships and LLCs, including a general outline of tax allocations, mathematical examples, explanations of operating agreements, and approaches to compliance.
-Our panel will discuss implementing the recent requirement to report negative basis capital accounts and partners' share of net unrecognized Sec.
-704(c) gain or loss as well as the postponed requirement to report tax-basis capital for partners.
+Our panel will discuss the nuances of negative basis capital accounts, reporting partners' share of net unrecognized Sec.
+704(c) gain or loss, and handling other common but complicated reporting scenarios.

 - A general overview of tax allocation principles and substantial economic effect